 Net Investment Income.
 Recent legislation generally imposes a tax of 3.8% on the "net investment income" of certain U.S. individuals, trusts and estates for taxable years beginning after December 31, 2012.
 Among other items, net investment income generally includes gross income from interest and net gain attributable to the disposition of certain property, less deductions.
 Interest on notes and gross proceeds from the sale of notes are expected to be treated as "net investment income."
-U.S. noteholders should consult their own tax advisors regarding the possible implications of this legislation in their particular circumstances.
+U.S. Note Owners should consult their own tax advisors regarding the possible implications of this legislation in their particular circumstances.

-Foreign Holders.
-The following information describes the U.S. federal income tax treatment of investors that are not U.S. persons (each, a "foreign person").
-The term "foreign person" means any person other than (i) a citizen or resident of the United States, (ii) a corporation or partnership (including an entity treated as a corporation or a partnership for federal income tax purposes) created or organized in or under the laws of the United States or any state thereof or the District of Columbia, (iii) an estate whose income is subject to U.S. federal income tax regardless of its source or (iv) a trust treated as a U.S. Person under Section 7701(a) of the Code.
-If you are a foreign person, interest paid or accrued to you will generally be considered "portfolio interest," and generally will not be subject to U.S. federal income tax and withholding tax, if the interest is not effectively connected with the conduct of a trade or business within the United States by you, and you:
+Foreign Note Owners.
+The following information describes the U.S. federal income tax treatment of a Note Owner who is not a U.S. person (a "Foreign Owner").
+A U.S. person is (i) a citizen or resident of the United States, (ii) a corporation or partnership (including an entity treated as a corporation or a partnership for federal income tax purposes) created or organized in or under the laws of the United States or any state thereof or the District of Columbia, (iii) an estate whose income is subject to U.S. federal income tax regardless of its source or (iv) a trust treated as a U.S. Person under Section 7701(a) of the Code.
+A foreign person is a person that is not a U.S. person ("Foreign Person").

+Interest paid or accrued to a Foreign Owner will generally be considered "portfolio interest," and not be subject to U.S. federal income tax and withholding tax, if the interest is not effectively connected with the conduct of a trade or business within the United States by the Foreign Owner, and the Foreign Owner:

-- are not actually or constructively a "10 percent shareholder" of the trust or us, including a holder of 10% of the outstanding certificates, or a "controlled foreign corporation" with respect to which we or the trust are a "related person" within the meaning of the Code; and - satisfy the statement requirement set forth in section 871(h) and section 881(c) of the Code and the regulations thereunder.
+- is not actually or constructively a "10 percent shareholder" of the trust or the depositor, including a holder of 10% of the outstanding certificates issued by the trust, or a "controlled foreign corporation" with respect to which depositor or the trust are a "related person" within the meaning of the Code; and - satisfies the statement requirement set forth in section 871(h) and section 881(c) of the Code and the regulations thereunder.